 On November 6, 2018, Michiganders went to the polls in record numbers.
 Among the heated races for governor, attorney general, and senate seats, was proposal one: the legalization of recreational marijuana.
 The proposal passed, allowing adults 21 and above to possess a certain amount of marijuana for recreational purposes.
 What does this mean for the safety of our roadways?
 How will law enforcement test for marijuana use in vehicle accidents?
 What happens if you or someone you love is injured in a vehicle accident by a driver impaired by marijuana?
 Below, we examine what Michiganders can expect on the roadways from the legalization of recreational marijuana.

 What Is The Law For Driving a Vehicle “Under The Influence” of Marijuana?

 The new law does not permit marijuana use in public places, nor does it change Michigan’s impaired driving laws, which means that driving under the influence of marijuana remains illegal.
 Criminal and civil liability for driving under the influence of marijuana remains a serious and growing problem.
-Many people are injured as a result of marijuana related driving.
-Notwithstanding criminal penalties that one can face for causing an accident “under the influence” of marijuana, there is civil liability in third party lawsuits for negligence when driving under the influence of marijuana.
+Many people are injured as a result of marijuana-related driving.
+Notwithstanding criminal penalties that one can face for causing an accident “under the influence” of marijuana, there is a civil liability in third-party lawsuits for negligence when driving under the influence of marijuana.